|

 Plates

-for single-sided expansion (really!) with
+for single-sided expansion (indeed!)

 an approximate force distribution of 2/3 to 1/3, to correct a

-(muscular crossbite), a simple expansion plate would
+crossbite in early state (muscular crossbite), a simple expansion

-often be sufficient (force distribution of 1/2 to 1/2).
-A
+plate would often be sufficient (force distribution of 1/2 to

-solution from old literature, the 1/4 3/4 divided activator
+1/2).
+A solution from old literature, the 1/4 – 3/4 divided

-swallowing, speech and chewing (see examples in the less
+swallowing, speech and chewing (see examples in the „less

 than expansion plates have.

-Both specimens here are
+Both specimens shown here

-was threatened by rapid palatal
+who was menaced with rapid palatal

 expansion (RPE) elsewhere.
 To unlock the wrong occlusion,